-All individuals residing in the United States whose PII was accessed and/or acquired by an unauthorized party as a result of the data breach experienced by Defendant in June 2024 (the "Class").
+All individuals residing in the United States whose PII was accessed and/or acquired by an unauthorized party as a result of the data breach reported by Defendant (the "Class").

-156. Excluded from the Class are the following individuals and/or entities: Defendant and Defendant's parents, subsidiaries, affiliates, officers and directors, and any entity in which Defendant have a controlling interest; all individuals who make a timely election to be excluded from this proceeding using the correct protocol for opting out; and all judges assigned to hear any aspect of this litigation, as well as their immediate family members.

-157. Plaintiff reserves the right to amend the definitions of the Class or add a Class or Subclass if further information and discovery indicate that the definitions of the Class should be narrowed, expanded, or otherwise modified.

-158. Numerosity: The members of the Class are so numerous that joinder of all members is impracticable, if not completely impossible.
+- 156. Excluded from the Class are the following individuals and/or entities: Defendant and Defendant's parents, subsidiaries, affiliates, officers and directors, and any entity in which Defendant have a controlling interest; all individuals who make a timely election to be excluded from this proceeding using the correct protocol for opting out; and all judges assigned to hear any aspect of this litigation, as well as their immediate family members. - 157.
+Plaintiff reserves the right to amend the definitions of the Class or add a Class or Subclass if further information and discovery indicate that the definitions of the Class should be narrowed, expanded, or otherwise modified. - 158.
+Numerosity: The members of the Class are so numerous that joinder of all members is impracticable, if not completely impossible.
 Although the precise number of individuals is currently unknown to Plaintiff and exclusively in the possession of Defendant, upon information and belief, thousands of individuals were impacted.
-The Class is apparently identifiable within

-Case 4:24-cv-00779 Document 1 Filed 08/27/24 Page 35 of 57 PageID #: 35

-Defendant's records, and Defendant has already identified these individuals (as evidenced by sending them breach notification letters).

-159. Common questions of law and fact exist as to all members of the Class and predominate over any questions affecting solely individual members of the Class.
+The Class is apparently identifiable within Defendant's records, and Defendant has already identified these individuals (as evidenced by sending them breach notification letters). - 159.
+Common questions of law and fact exist as to all members of the Class and predominate over any questions affecting solely individual members of the Class.
 Among the questions of law and fact common to the Class that predominate over questions which may affect individual Class members, including the following:

 - a.
-Whether and to what extent Defendant had a duty to protect the PII of Plaintiff and Class Members; - Whether Defendant had respective duties not to disclose the PII of Plaintiff and Class Members to unauthorized third parties; - c.
+Whether and to what extent Defendant had a duty to protect the PII of Plaintiff and Class Members; - b.
+Whether Defendant had respective duties not to disclose the PII of Plaintiff and Class Members to unauthorized third parties; - c.
 Whether Defendant had respective duties not to use the PII of Plaintiff and Class Members for non-business purposes; - d.
 Whether Defendant failed to adequately safeguard the PII of Plaintiff and Class Members; - e.
 Whether and when Defendant actually learned of the Data Breach; - f.
 Whether Defendant adequately, promptly, and accurately informed Plaintiff and Class Members that their PII had been compromised; - g.
 Whether Defendant violated the law by failing to promptly notify Plaintiff and Class Members that their PII had been compromised; - h.
-Whether Defendant failed to implement and maintain reasonable security procedures and practices appropriate to the nature and scope of the information compromised in the Data Breach;

-- i.
-Whether Defendant adequately addressed and fixed the vulnerabilities which permitted the Data Breach to occur; - j.
-Whether Plaintiff and Class Members are entitled to actual damages and/or nominal damages as a result of Defendant's wrongful conduct; - k.
-Whether Plaintiff and Class Members are entitled to injunctive relief to redress the imminent and currently ongoing harm faced as a result of the Data Breach.
+Whether Defendant failed to implement and maintain reasonable security procedures and practices appropriate to the nature and scope of the information compromised in the Data Breach; - Whether Defendant adequately addressed and fixed the vulnerabilities which permitted the Data Breach to occur; - j.
+Whether Plaintiff and Class Members are entitled to actual damages and/or nominal damages as a result of Defendant's wrongful conduct;